The Lending and Secured Finance Review: Vietnam

 On 1 April 2016, Vietnam and the United States signed an intergovernmental agreement (Model IGA 1B) on the Foreign Account Tax Compliance Act (FATCA), effective on 7 July 2016.
 Pursuant to Model IGA 1B, financial institutions in Vietnam will submit FATCA reports to the SBV, and then the SBV will transfer the reported information to the US Internal Revenue Service (IRS).

 On 7 August 2017, the SBV issued Official Letter No. 6226/TTGSNH (Letter 6226) guiding the implementation of FATCA in Vietnam in accordance with Model IGA 1B.
 Letter 6226 incorporates the entire contents of the FATCA guiding documents previously issued by the SBV in response to the requirements of the IRS, and follows the contents of Model IGA 1B.
 Letter 6226 is applicable to FATCA reports from 2016 onwards.
-Under letter 6226, the deadline for banks to submit their FATCA reports to the SBV is 15 August.
 The reporting format and data must follow the requirements of the IRS.
 Banks must submit their FATCA reports in electronic format to the AML Department of the SBV.

 Credit support and subordination